To move with the Principal from one safe location to another as safely as possible within the perceived level of threat.

 All CPOs should be constantly performing a dynamic risk assessment while moving, looking for new and increased threats and risks and adjusting plans on the move.

 CPOs must uphold the Principal’s image at all times.
 No Principal wants to be surrounded by a concentric circle of clowns who keep walking into them.
-The Principal must never leave half the team behind because the team did not see the Principal turn a corner.
+The Principal must not leave half the team behind because the team did not see the Principal turn a corner.
 Also, the CP team must always dress appropriately for the day’s schedule.

 Of course, we will not always be aware of the briefing given to a particular CPO or team by their Principal.
 Still, CPOs should all be mindful of their reactions and keep them relative to the perceived threat and environment.